-When a new asset is added in the code it is not automatically added to the dag in dagit.
-To refresh the dag, click the small reload button next to the code location name in the top part of the UI:
+When a new asset is added in the code it is not automatically added to the DAG in the dagster UI.
+To refresh the DAG, click the small reload button next to the code location name in the top part of the UI:

 To view logs for a specific asset, click on the asset node in the execution UI for a given Run and Dagster related logs will appear at the bottom of the UI:

 To view logs from previous runs, click on the Run tab in the upper left hand corner, then click the Run ID of the desired run to view the dagster logs.